elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 If the text is blank, there's nothing to do; we object with a cluck and exit.

-Otherwise, we put up a status message (in case Googley is busy and doesn't respond right away).
+Otherwise, we put up a status message (in case Google is busy and doesn't respond right away).
 Then we formulate a request using a literal string and an HTML-compatible version of the text, reading the response into a buffer (which is just a fancy name for a string).